Chinese Internet video firms tussle over copyright

-SHANGHAI China's top online video firm, Youku.com, said on Friday it has initiated legal proceedings against rival Tudou Holdings for allegedly infringing on the copyright of its videos.
+ZURICH, June 13 The Swiss blue-chip SMI was seen opening 0.2 percent higher at 8826 points on Tuesday, according to premarket indications by bank Julius Baer .

-Tudou also said late on Thursday that it would take legal action against Youku for allegedly reposting episodes of a popular variety program on Youku's platform.
+SHANGHAI Dec 16 Chinese online video companies Tudou Holdings and Youku.com said they will sue each other for alledged copyright infringements of their videos.

-Cti TV, the legal copyright holder of "Kangxi is Coming," signed an exclusive agreement with Tudou in November to distribute the episodes of the program on its platform, Tudou said in an emailed statement.
+Tudou said late on Monday that it would take legal action against Youku, China's top online video site, for allegedly reposting episodes of a popular variety programme on Youku's platform.

-Tudou and Cti TV allege that the episodes were then copied by Youku and uploaded onto Youku's platform.
+Tudou and Cti TV alledge that the episodes were then copied by Youku and uploaded onto Youku's platform.

 Youku said in a statement that legal mediation between the two sides had failed.